lukesneeringer/pycon2013-socketio/README.md

 ## Make More Responsive Web Applications with SocketIO and gevent

-This is a companion repository for the PyCon 2013 talk with the above title.
+This is a companion repository for the PyCon 2013 talk with the above title:

+  * [Slides][1]
+  * Video (coming soon)

-Its purpose is to provide a proof of concept.The code provided here was written against Python 2.7, but it should work without issue on Python 2.6.
+Its purpose is to provide a proof of concept.
+The code provided here was written against Python 2.7, but it should work without issue on Python 2.6.

 The primary, intended purpose of this repository is for it to be browsed ("how